-My three biggest solo wins all happen to be Video Poker, although that tends to be the minority of my casino play.
+Many of my biggest solo wins happen to be on Jacks or Better Video Poker, although that tends to be the minority of my casino play.
 I’ve now had four royal flushes that have paid at least $1,000.

-The biggest of the three was a royal flush on quarters on a machine with a set of royal flush progressives in a triple hand format.
+The next biggest was a royal flush on quarters on a machine with a set of royal flush progressives in a triple hand format.

-The progressive put it at more than $1,046, which was enough to eke it out to first place on this list over my other royal flushes, even if by just a few dollars.
+The progressive put it at more than $1,046, which was enough to eke it out to second place on this list over my other royal flushes, even if by just a few dollars.

-My second royal flush at quarters is a tie for my second biggest win, and amazingly this came less than two months later, at MGM Springfield, after I had played through my free play and decided to play on just a bit more.
-This is my only single line royal to date.
+My remaining royal flushes at quarters is a tie, understandably, and amazingly the second came less than two months later, at MGM Springfield in December of 2018, after I had played through my free play and decided to play on just a bit more.
+This was also my only single line royal.

-The other tying win for second place was also on video poker, but on a 50 hand game.
+The other tying win for video poker was on a 50 hand game.
 I’ve written about my love of these games, and this win probably solidified it.
-This was at Harrah’s in Atlantic City, where I put $300 in, never hit $0 but came close, built back up and hit this just as I was wrapping up.
+This was at Harrah’s in Atlantic City in September of 2017, where I put $300 in, never hit $0 but came close, built back up and hit this just as I was wrapping up.
 I was aiming for 2,500 tier credits to get the 5,000 tier credit bonus and finish up Diamond, and I did it profitably!

-My biggest slot win was a nearly 1000x win thanks to an $839.96 Major on Dancing Drums.
-I hit it at Foxwoods at 3:30 in the morning, half awake and stunned beyond belief.
+My biggest slot win until 2021 was a nearly 1000x win thanks to an $839.96 Major on Dancing Drums.
+I hit it at Foxwoods at 3:30 in the morning in October of 2017, half awake and stunned beyond belief.
 I did not even hesitate on the picking, just swiped my hand and got it.
 I almost did not play it, but decided to play one more game before bed.

-My second biggest win just happened earlier this month on my Las Vegas trip; a friend had just played it at Treasure Island, and I asked if I could take a swing at it since I had it on my lists of slots to eventually write about.
+This win hapepned on a Las Vegas trip in September of 2020; a friend had just played it at Treasure Island, and I asked if I could take a swing at it since I had it on my lists of slots to eventually write about.
 She said it would be amazing to see someone hit the Grand spins, and maybe two spins later I did.
 I had guessed the bonus would fall in the $300 range but I was happy to be very wrong.

-My third biggest win also came from my Las Vegas trip earlier this month, playing 75 cent spins on Quack Shot, an old school IGT/Barcrest game over at The Plaza.
+This mechanical reels slot win game on the same September 2020 Las Vegas trip, playing 75 cent spins on Quack Shot, an old school IGT/Barcrest game over at The Plaza.
 It took me a moment to do the math with the two 5x multipliers before I realized what I had on my hands.
 This $750 hit was exactly 1,000x my bet, and was incredibly exciting.

 I tried to play down to a round number but the game kept giving me small hits after that; I eventually moved when a smoker sat down next to me and was blowing smoke in my direction.

-My fourth biggest win is my oldest on the list, and goes back a few years at Foxwoods and comes from one of my favorite series of games, Power Spins.
+This win is my oldest on the list, and goes back to July of 2017 at Foxwoods and comes from one of my favorite series of games, Power Spins.
 I was playing at $2 a spin, built up a 10x bonus Power Spins opportunity which I played, and got the bonus with some solid hits and retriggers to get this win.
 They unfortunately do not have the game anymore, but I played it quite often when they still had them.

 I played a few sessions of Bingo at the Plaza while there, and during one session I won a blackout bingo early enough to justify a bonus wheel spin that paid be between $300 and $3,000 for my Bingo – I ultimately won $600.